 Courses within the teaching - German major and minor will help you master speaking, writing, communicating and teaching German.
 Through unique projects, discussions and assignments, you'll explore the many factors that affect the school performance of second language learners, giving you better insight into teaching techniques and how to best reach your students.

-Classes for teaching - German majors may include:
+What classes do teaching - German majors take?

 Learn more about the teaching - German major in the UWEC course catalog.